25 Years of Radio Five-O-Plus

 In April 2012, we were required to relocate our transmitter and antenna to a new adjacent radio tower and share a common antenna, in a joint venture, with two other local community stations.
 All three community stations now broadcast at 2000 watts each in stereo, from a Vertical Antenna.
 Our station covers the whole Central Coast area from the Hawkesbury River to Lake Macquarie plus we have listeners in the Blue Mountains, Northern Beaches and Newcastle.
 With the advent of streaming, we now have listeners tuning in from regional areas, interstate and overseas.

 From a very small beginning by the five founding members, we now have a dedicated staff of presenters who select their own music and present live broadcasts daily and dedicated support staff to assist the presenters and handle the phones as well as manage the office work to keep the station up and running 24/7.
-However, we wouldn’t be in business but for the wider community who listen to us every day and who have supported us through this more than 20 year journey.
+However, we wouldn’t be in business but for the wider community who listen to us every day and who have supported us through this 25 year journey.